vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sec.
 I, Ch.
 XIII

-being ('tad-Vispoh paramam' Rg.
-I, 22, 20 ) for dvijas and for sūdras the mantra of twelve syllables ('om namo bhagavate Vasudevāya'); jāgara, song and dance; this should be done for a year; on all dvādaśīs silence should be completely observed; the same procedure to be followed on dvādasis of dark half except that worship of god is to be done after wearing red garments, lamps to be fed with oil (and not ghee ); this vrata would make the performer a king in a mountain valley; in three years a Mandaleśvara (provincial governor) and in 12 years a king; HV I. 1060
+being ('tad-Vispoh paramam' R̥g.
+I, 22, 20 ) for dvijas and for sūdras the mantra of twelve syllables ('om namo bhagavate Vasudevāya'); jāgara, song and dance; this should be done for a year; on all dvādaśīs silence should be completely observed; the same procedure to be followed on dvādaśis of dark half except that worship of god is to be done after wearing red garments, lamps to be fed with oil (and not ghee ); this vrata would make the performer a king in a mountain valley; in three years a Mandaleśvara (provincial governor) and in 12 years a king; HV I. 1060

 1063 ( from Vi.
 Dh.)
 Rājyavratamon Jy, śu.
 3 one should worship the three viz.
 Vāyu,